notaryproject/specifications/specs/signing-and-verification-workflow.md

            Otherwise, move to the next signature artifact descriptor(step 3.1).
            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
 1. **Get OCI artifact:** Using the verified digest, download the OCI artifact.
-   This step is not in the purview of Notary project specification.
+   This step is not in the purview of the Notary project specification.